Code-Institute-Submissions/self-isolation-watch/README.md

 - All flash messages appear with the same CSS.

-#### symptoms (homepage)
+#### Symptoms (homepage)
 - The user sees a few short sentences to welcome them in and to help them immediately understand what the purpose of this app is.
 There is then a link which when pressed takes the user to the register page.

-- as the user scrolls down, they see a list of the symptoms that have been previously added.
+- As the user scrolls down, they see a list of the symptoms that have been previously added.

+- On the list, they will see edit delete buttons on the items they have added.
+If they choose to edit their symptom, they will be taken to their completed form and change the answers to the form questions, as they wish and after saving, a flash message will appear, telling them that their symptom has been updated.

+- If they choose to delete the symptom, a confirmation modal will appear, this was good defensive programming as, deleting their symptom is an irreversible action, so I wanted the user a second chance to be sure that they wanted to carry this action out!
+When they do choose to delete, a flash message appears, informing them that their symptom has been deleted.

+- In both scenarios, the user is redirected to their 'my symptoms' page, once their action has been completed.

-- below the list of symptoms, there is a search box where the user can search through the list items using keywords that could be found in either the symptom_name / description fields of the MongoDB collection that the symptoms are located in.
-I achieved this function by following the steps from the Code Institue module, lesson ' '
+- Below the list of symptoms, on the homepage, there is a search box where the user can search through the list items using keywords that could be found in either the symptom_name / description fields of the MongoDB collection that the symptoms are located in.
+I achieved this function by following the steps from the Code Institue module 'searching' lesson 'Search within the database'.
-- on the list, they will see edit delete buttons on the items they have added. if they do either flash messages appear

-### sign up
+#### Register
-- this page is pretty empty, there is nothing other than a form for the user to sign up.
+- This page is pretty empty, there is nothing other than a form for the user to sign up.

-- if a person tries to sign up with an existing username a flash message appears, I decided no to do an error page for this as it is a human error often made because people click sign up instead of login.
+- If a person tries to sign up with an existing username a flash message appears, I decided no to do an error page for this as it is a human error often made because people click sign up instead of login.

-- if a person then remembers that they do have an account, they can also login from here top, using the login link next to the register button.
+- If a person then remembers that they do have an account, they can also login from here too, using the login link next to the register button.

-### login
-- this page is pretty empty, there is nothing other than a form for the user to login.
+#### Login
+- This page is very similar to the register page, it is also quite scarce.

-- if a person then remembers that they do not have an account, they can also sign up from here top, using the sign up link next to the login button.
+- If a person remembers that they do not have an account, they can also register from here, using the register link next to the login button.

-- if they are on trying to use a username that doesn't exist, if they are entering a password that doesn't exist or both, they are redirected to an error page.
+- If they are on trying to use a username that doesn't exist, if they are entering a password that doesn't exist or both, they are redirected to an error page.

-- the error page states the potential reasons for their failure to login and a link to try again.
+- The error page states the potential reasons for their failure to login and a link to try again.
 I wanted to use an error page here instead of a flash message because, I thought it was better defensive programming then telling a potential hacker, what exactly the issue was.

-### add symptom
+### Add symptom
-- this page is not a page, rather a part of the 'my symptoms' page.
+- This page is not a seperate page, rather a part of the 'my symptoms' page.

-- the 'add symptom' link leads the user directly to the 'add symptom' form.
+- The 'add symptom' link leads the user directly to the 'add symptom' form.

--The form asks: I chose these questions because;
+- The form asks:

+* What is your isolation status
+I chose this questions because; it would be important for medical professionals to know if this person has been in contact with other people, when experiencing their symptoms.

+* What is the name of your symptom
+I chose this question because; it would be important for medical professionals when in the diagnosis process.

+* When did you start experiencing this symptom
+I chose this question because; it would be important for the user and the medical professionals to know, when in the diagnosis process.

+* How is your mood and mental health
+I chose this question because; in keeping with my initial aim in my idea conception phase, i wanted the user to have a moment to reflect on how their physical health is affecting their mental health.
+It could also be beneficial for the user, when updating their symptoms, to know how they were feeling emotionally, when experiencing these symptoms.

+- When the form is completed and saved, a flash message appears, informing the user that the symptom has been added and they are redirected to the top of their 'my symptoms' page, where they will see their most recently added symptom, either forming a list of symptoms or part of an already formed list.

-### my symptoms
+### My symptoms
 - I wanted the user to see their current symptoms here, so provided a list of their user-specific symptoms, which from here they could edit or delete.

-- if they choose to delete any of their current symptoms, a modal is in place for them to confirm deleting.
-Again, this was good UX and defensive programming.
-- if the user clicks edit, they will be taken to their symptom, with the fields filled out as was originally saved. they can edit or cancel.
+- If they chose to edit or delete any of their symtpoms, the same process is carried, as above (if they chose to edit or delete from the homepage).

-- if the user has no current symptoms, the alternative text will appear saying :
- I didn't want to use a flash message here as I wanted the body text to be consistent and more persuasive. flash messages disappear and this text wouldn't until a new symptom was added.
+- If the user has no current symptoms, the alternative text will appear informing the user that they do not currently have any symptoms and prompting them to start adding some.
+I didn't want to use a flash message here as I wanted the body text to be consistent and more persuasive.
+Flash messages disappear and this text wouldn't until a new symptom was added.

-### logout
+### Logout
- - on logging out the user will see a flash message saying: and the user is directed back to the home page (symptoms)
+ - On logging out a flash message will appear, informing the user that they have been logged out, the user is also simultaneously redirected back to the home page (symptoms).

 # Bugs discovered

-## - Password not encoding
+## Password not encoding

-### solution:
+### Solution:
 * Simply had forgotten to add the correct type to the password field on both register and login forms.

 ![rectified](testing/screenshots/solving-password-encode.png)

-## - Jinja if statement and for loop, not functioning correctly
+## Jinja if statement and for loop, not functioning correctly

 * I wanted a title for the symptom list to appear on the 'my symtpoms' page, followed by the users' symptoms.
 If they did not have any symptoms, I wanted to provide text that prompts them to add one.
 I tried to execute this with
 ```
 {% if symptom %}